rjrodger/gubu/README.md

 some fail, to ensure all errors are collected.

 This shape builder implicitly creates a [Required](#required-builder) value.
-Use the shape builder [Skip](#skip-builder) to make the value explicitly optional.
+Use the [Default](#default-builder) shape builder to make the value optional and provide a default.
+Use the [Skip](#skip-builder) shape builder to make the value skippable (if absent, no default is injected).

+To match exact values, use the [Exact](#exact-builder) shape builder (literal values alone will just create optional defaults).

 ```js